bbauska/Coursera-Bootstrap/readme.md

 This is the interesting view that we see for extra small screen sizes.

-Getting back to our code here, I\'m going to now apply the order and offset classes to this content in order to display the content in a slightly different manner.
+Getting back to our code here, I&apos;m going to now apply the order and offset classes to this content in order to display the content in a slightly different manner.

-Going to the content row here, for the two divs here which contain the content, I\'m going to apply the classes as order-sm-last for the first row here.
+Going to the content row here, for the two divs here which contain the content, I&apos;m going to apply the classes as order-sm-last for the first row here.

 And then for that one down below here I will apply order sm first to the